Semi-trailer aerodynamic device

 Semi-trailer aerodynamic devices are devices affixed to semi-trailers, for the purpose of reducing aerodynamic drag caused by air turbulence.
 The two major types of device in use are trailer skirts (or side skirts), affixed to the underside of trailers, and trailer tails (or boat tails, or rear fairings), affixed to the rear.
 Several such devices have been recognized by the U.S. Environmental Protection Agency's SmartWay Transport Partnership, making them eligible for funding under the Diesel Emissions Reduction Act.

 Trailer skirts

 Construction

 Trailer skirts comprise a pair of panels affixed to the lower side edges of a trailer, running most of the length of the trailer and filling the gap between the forward and rear axles.
 Trailer skirts are typically constructed of aluminum, plastic, or fiberglass, with plastic the most resistant to damage from side or bottom impacts.
 Skirts may have a modular design, allowing installation on a variety of trailer lengths.
-Skirts may weigh between 70 and 160 kg.
+Skirts generally weigh between 70 and 160 kg.
 Installation typically requires three to five person-hours.